 Become informed.
 Obtain reliable information about your diagnosis and treatment.
 Knowledge is a source of power and can help you feel more in control.
 Some helpful resources to have on your team may include doctors or nurses, oncology social workers, patient navigators, and insurance case managers.

 Make the most out of medical appointments.
 Writing down questions prior to appointments and bringing someone with you to take notes can help ensure that you are well-prepared and informed.

 Accommodate life-cycle interruptions.
 Sometimes cancer treatments change your typical work or school schedules.
 Some people are able to modify their daily routines by working or going to school part time.
 Others may consider short-term disability or taking a leave from school.
 Talking with health care professionals can also help you find a treatment schedule that meets your individual needs and accommodates prior commitments.

 Know your rights.
-Having a cancer diagnosis does not automatically disqualify you from employment, insurance, or health care.
-It is important to know what your rights are and what you can do to protect them.
+A cancer diagnosis does not automatically disqualify you from employment, insurance or health care.
+It is important to know your rights and how to protect them.
 Many legal resources are available to answer questions and help advocate on your behalf for access to benefits and services.
 Whether you have questions about cancer and the workplace, access to health care, or insurance, protect yourself by seeking advice and information from experts at your local legal aid or The Cancer Legal Resource Center.

 Seek professional support.
 Attending a support group allows you to compare your experiences and solutions with other young adults.
 Individual counseling gives you the opportunity to address how cancer may affect dating, career goals, and life priorities.
 Some organizations offer networking events and workshops that can connect you with peers in a similar situation.
 Many of these services are now easily accessible over the phone and online.
 CancerCare provides free counseling with licensed oncology social workers who can help connect you to other resources in your community.